leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/Add-ons/M3_Order Grid Add-on_User Manual/M3_Order Grid Add-on_User Manual.md

 # GENERAL INFORMATION

-## 1.1 System Overview
+## System Overview

-_ **LeanSwift eConnect for Infor M3** _ provides a powerful, seamless integration between Magento and Infor M3 ERP.
+- **LeanSwift eConnect for Infor M3** provides a powerful, seamless integration between Magento and Infor M3 ERP.
 The product consists of a base Magento extension that extends standard Magento functionality and offers several transactions to ensure your eCommerce websites contain up-to-date information from your M3 ERP.
 There exist a number of optional add-on extensions too for additional functionality

-_ **LeanSwift eConnect for Infor M3** _ is available for Magento Open Source and Magento Commerce and for Infor M3 version 7.x and above.
+- **LeanSwift eConnect for Infor M3** is available for Magento Open Source and Magento Commerce and for Infor M3 version 7.x and above.
 It is also compatible with multi-tenant cloud editions of Infor M3 (Cloudsuite).

-_ **LeanSwift eConnect for Infor M3** _ employs a layered architecture to allow flexibility in supporting different versions of Magento and Infor M3 and to allow independent upgrades.
+- **LeanSwift eConnect for Infor M3** employs a layered architecture to allow flexibility in supporting different versions of Magento and Infor M3 and to allow independent upgrades.

-### Architecture
+## Architecture

 With 20.1.0, the part of eConnect functionality dealing with connectivity to eLink and Infor OS and data processing has been moved out of eConnect extension into a new extension named

-**eConnect-base**.
+## eConnect-base

 From 20.1.0 onward, eConnect will require the eConnect-base extension to function. eConnect 20.1.0 is compatible with eConnect-base 2.0.0.
 Similarly IDM 3.0.0 requires the eConnect-base extension to function and is compatible with eConnect-base 2.0.0.

 For configuration details for eConnect-base, please refer to configuration section in [**LeanSwift eConnect for M3 20.1.0\_User Manual\_Part 1.docx**](https://docs.google.com/document/d/1WdRaZPywCGHdzo0oyYU5xZ6flvYoPPqQ/edit#heading=h.p1tjc9105a9h)

-### eConnect-base v2.0.0
+## eConnect-base v2.0.0

 - It provides the connectivity to eLink and/or Infor systems with the use of a generic function which decides whether to call the eLink / ION APIs based on the M3 Connection Protocol chosen in the backend
 - Acts as the communication layer for RabbitMQ Message consumption